Alan Brown, M.D., M.P.H.

 Fellowship: Columbia University, Schizophrenia Research, 1991-1994

 Board Certifications: American Board of Psychiatry and Neurology

 1051 Riverside Drive

 I am interested in improving our understanding of the relationship between early developmental insults and risk of schizophrenia, bipolar disorder, and autism, as well as the effects of these insults on brain structure and function.

-1. Brown AS, Begg MD, Gravenstein S, Schaefer CA, Wyatt RJ, Bresnahan MA, Babulas V, Susser ES: Serologic evidence for prenatal influenza in the etiology of schizophrenia.
-Archives of General Psychiatry 2004;61: 774-780
+5. Brown AS, Begg MD, Gravenstein S, Schaefer CA, Wyatt RJ, Bresnahan M, Babulas VP, Susser ES: Serologic evidence of prenatal influenza in the etiology of schizophrenia..
+Archives in General Psychiatry 2004;61(8): 774-780